kdahlhaus/pyflite/README.txt

 # write the speech to 'test.wav' using the CMU 'slt' voice
 flite.say("My advice to you is...", "test.wav", voice="slt")

-# say the SSML data
+# speak the SSML data via alsa
 flite.say_ssml("""
     <speak>
         We shall fight on the <emphasis level="strong">beaches</emphasis>